Megcsapottak rovat

 Pastimes of Past and Present Times (A múlt és jelen kedvtelései) – Edward Kasner & James R. Newman

-Arithmetical Restorations – W. W. Rouse Ball
+Arithmetical Restorations (Aritmetikai helyreállítások) – W. W. Rouse Ball

 The Seven Seven’s (A hét hetes) – W. E. H. Berwick